 Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

-Mathematical Finance is concerned with the analysis of national and international financial markets.
-The main focus is on the mathematical analysis of economic decision-making problems.
-During your studies you will learn how to analyse economic problems using complex mathematical methods.
-The foundations for this are formed by a comprehensive education in mathematics and economics, based on an equal distribution of classes in these two disciplines.
-In addition to this, you will acquire a general scientific understanding and the necessary scientific work techniques.
+Mathematical Finance involves the analysis of national and international financial markets.
+The focus is on the mathematically founded analysis of economic decision problems.
+In your study programme, you will learn to analyze economic problems using complex mathematical methods.
+To be able to do so, you need solid knowledge of mathematics and economics.
+The curriculum comprises equal shares of courses in both these disciplines.
+You will also acquire a general understanding of economics and of scientific working techniques.

 - International orientation with possibilities for stays abroad in Europe or the USA